pmem/pmdk/doc/libpmemset/pmemset_part_map.3.md

 is invalid.
 Offset value is bigger than INT64_MAX.

 * **PMEMSET_E_GRANULARITY_NOT_SUPPORTED** - the granularity stored in the
-provided part *part* is invalid.
+provided part *part_ptr* is invalid.
 The concept of granularity is explained in **libpmem2**(7) manpage.

 * **PMEMSET_E_INVALID_PMEM2_MAP** - the pmem2 mapping that pmemset mapping relies on